metadatacenter/cedar-submission-server/cedar-submission-server-core/src/main/resources/xsd/README.txt

 bioproject.xsd:

 Description of a BioProject submission.
-Modified to include SP.common.xsd from a local file.
+Modified to include SP.common.xsd from a local file and to use the 'bioproject' namespace.

 biosample.xsd: